meetmakwana19/e-com-redux-saga/README.md

 ## Saga :

+- Saga is a middleware used along with react-redux
 - If any API calls are made inside the action and this action creator function returns the response of that API then the following error can appear :
 ```bash
 redux.js:275 Uncaught Error: Actions must be plain objects.
 Instead, the actual type was: 'Promise'.
 You may need to add middleware to your store setup to handle dispatching other values, such as 'redux-thunk' to handle dispatching functions.